 |Begin Induction Monday||Camping Mon-Thurs||Commence Friday||Debrief Friday||Depart Saturday||Exec

-Information Sessions for South Australian Government 2016-2017
+Information Sessions for 2018

-A number of one-hour information sessions will be scheduled during 2016 to provide further information on what to expect from a Jawun Executive Secondment.
-To book, click on the date for the session in which you’re interested.

-These sessions also provide an opportunity to meet the SA Director of Jawun and previous SA Government Jawun secondees.
+A number of one-hour information sessions have been scheduled during 2018 to provide further information on what to expect from a Jawun Executive Secondment as well as the opportunity to meet the SA Regional Director of Jawun and previous SA Government Jawun secondees.

-Alternatively, SA Government Agencies can request a Jawun Information Session to be delivered in-house.
+Alternatively, SA Government Agencies can request a Jawun Information Session to be delivered in-house to their Leadership team.

 Public and Private Sector Executives Working Together